ThomasOM/Pledge/README.md

 As most of you who are here already know, Minecraft Java Edition uses the TCP protocol to send data between the client and the server.
 This protocol guarantees us packet order, even if data is dropped or duplicated.
-We can use this to our advantage by sending a transaction packet and the start and end of a tick.
+We can use this to our advantage by sending a transaction packet at the start and end of a tick.
 If we receive a response for these two packets from the client, we would logically know that every packet between these packets has also been received.

 Pledge simply sends a transaction packet when the tick starts and one when the tick ends to every player.